Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/R/readme.md

 ```
 ### Step 6 : BAM File

-A BAM file (*.bam) is the compressed binary version of a SAM file that is used to represent aligned sequences.
+A BAM (Binary Alignment Map) file (*.bam) is the compressed binary version of a SAM(Sequence Alignment Map) file that is used to represent aligned sequences.
 BAM files store aligned sequence data, which includes information on where each read maps to the reference genome.
 BAM files contain a header section and an alignment section:
 Header—Contains information about the entire file, such as sample name, sample length, and alignment method.
 Alignments in the alignments section are associated with specific information in the header section.